mrak/stubby4node/README.md

 ## The Stub Portal

 Requests sent to any url at `localhost` or `localhost:80` will respond with the configured headers, status code, and content given that the request url, method and post data matches.
 Otherwise, it will return a `404 : Not Found`

+## Running tests

+From the root directory run:

+    jasmine-node --coffee spec

 ## TODO